stabix/stabix/doc/slip_transmission.rst

 Based on numerous investigations of dislocation-grain boundary interactions, quantitative geometrical expressions describing the slip transmission mechanisms have been developed.
 A non-exhaustive list of geometrical criteria is detailed subsequently.
-The geometry of the slip transfer event is most of the time described by the scheme given Figure 2.
+The geometry of the slip transfer event is most of the time described by the scheme given :numref:`slip_transmission_scheme2`.
 :math:`\kappa` is the angle between slip directions, :math:`\theta` is the angle between the two slip plane intersections with the grain boundary, :math:`\psi` is the angle between slip plane normal directions, :math:`\gamma`